Vemrthiss/cds-emoteam/README.md

 ## Architecture

-We have two separate apps:
+We have three separate apps:

 1. `emoteam`: Streamlit-powered dashboard for the user
 2. `emoteam-auth`: Flask app, serving as an "API gateway" for authentication, handling requests to spotify, and in the future handling our ML models
+3. `emoteam-functions`: Azure functions app, containing two functions to preprocess data and run predictions separately.
+It is deployed as a [containerized](https://learn.microsoft.com/en-us/azure/azure-functions/functions-deploy-container?tabs=acr,bash,azure-cli&pivots=programming-language-python#configure-your-local-environment) function app.

-These apps are deployed as **separate Azure app services**, please contact @Vemrthiss for anything related to deployment.
+The first two apps are deployed as **separate Azure app services**.

 ### Cold starts

-It seems that both app services have a cold start procedure to them, make sure they are running prior, before doing live demo.
+Do note that both app services have a cold start procedure to them.

 ## Setup for development